About The Program

 The Dance Company of Middlebury

 The Dance Company of Middlebury (DCM) is selected each year by audition, and is open to sophomores through seniors and alumni.
-For the 2012-2013 season, the Dance Company of Middlebury presented its 30th Anniversary Season, Simply Light, directed by Andrea Olsen.
 Each year the company creates a diverse concert of work for formal performance at Middlebury in January and later on tour.
-2013 DCM toured to San Francisco and the Monterey Institute.
 First year students are encouraged to get to know the Dance Program by taking classes, auditioning for other performances, and attending as many dance concerts as they can before seeking involvement with DCM in their sophomore year.

 Every January is different!
 Often introductory dance courses or intensive experiences with visiting artists are offered.
 Student Activities also sponsors many dance and movement classes during January, taught by students, alumni and guests.
 If your schedule makes it impossible to dance during fall or spring, or you just can't dance enough, dance in January.
 The Winter Term catalog comes out in November.